eigerco/solana-spec/implementation-details.md

 Once messages are sanitized and verified, the node starts processing them.
 First, messages are filtered by shred version - if the message is coming from a peer with a different shred version, or shred version != 0 (peer is in a `spy` mode), it is ignored unless it contains one of the data types: `ContactInfo`, `LegacyContactInfo` and `NodeInstance`.

 Values from filtered messages are stored in the [_Cluster Replicated Data Store_](#crds), `crds`.
-Based on the type of received message node will perform additional actions, e.g. collect data from its `crds` and produce a pull response, generate a pong message or update its push active set of nodes.
+Based on the type of received message, a node will perform additional actions, e.g. collect data from its `crds` and produce a pull response, generate a pong message, or update its push active set of nodes.
 These are described in detail in the next chapters.

 ### Crds

 Each node stores the data it receives or produces in the _Cluster Replicated Data Store_, `crds`.
 The `crds` contains a table which is an index map of `CrdsValueLabel` and `VersionedCrdsValue`.
-The `CrdsValueLabel` is an enum type whose elements store the origin public key and correspond to the gossip protocol types (`Vote`, `NodeInstance`, etc.).
+The `CrdsValueLabel` is an enum type whose elements store the origin public key for each gossip protocol type (`Vote`, `NodeInstance`, etc.).
 This means there will be only one of each data type stored in `crds` per public key.
 The `VersionedCrdsValue` stores the `CrdsValue` with additional metadata, like the timestamp when the value was updated or its hash.

 ```rust
 struct Crds {